vonderchild/digital-forensics-lab/Lab 6/README.md

 ### Disk Image

 A disk image is a bit-by-bit copy of an entire disk (such as a hard drive, USB, etc.) or partition that preserves the exact content and structure of the original data.
-It includes not only the files and folders but also the empty space, metadata, and other hidden data that is not normally visible to the user.
+It includes not only the files and folders but also the empty space, metadata, and other hidden data that is not normally visible.

 ### Disk Imaging